Magnushhoie/antifold_web/README.md

   --exclude_light       Exclude light chain from sampling --batch_size BATCH_SIZE
                         Batch-size to use
+  --num_threads NUM_THREADS
-  --seed SEED           Seed for reproducibility --model_path MODEL_PATH
+                        Number of CPU threads to use for parallel processing (default 0 = all available) --seed SEED           Seed for reproducibility --model_path MODEL_PATH
                         Output directory